2024 Best Drama & Theater Arts Schools in the Middle Atlantic Region

 Drama & Theater Arts is above average in terms of popularity with it being the #59 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual looked at 91 colleges and universities when compiling its 2024 Best Drama & Theater Arts Schools in the Middle Atlantic Region ranking.
-Combined, these schools handed out 4,079 degrees in drama & theater arts to qualified students.
+When you put them all together, these colleges and universities awarded 4,342 degrees in drama & theater arts during the 2021-2022 academic year.

 Your choice of drama & theater arts school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Drama & Theater Arts School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.